 Clubs and Organizations

 - Nebraska State Education Association (NSEA) Aspiring Educators

 - Spanish Club

 Make a difference in the community while learning skills you can apply toward your future career.
 Wayne State’s Service-Learning program has received national awards in recognition of outstanding community service, with more than 400 students participating in Service-Learning projects each semester.

 - Northeast Nebraska Teacher Academy (NENTA) - Develop your classroom skills and get paid at the same time.

 - Cultural events – Join in the fun and help promote events such as Foreign Language Day, Dia de los Muertos festivities, picnics, field trips, and movie nights.

-Before graduating with your degree to teach Spanish, you will complete a semester of clinical practice in a school district chosen with the help of your advisor.
+Before graduating with your Spanish Education degree, you will complete a semester of clinical practice in a school district chosen with the help of your advisor.
 During this semester, you’ll work closely with an experienced Spanish teacher to gain classroom experience.
 Internships are not required as part of this program; however, Career Services is available to help students find employment opportunities.